Vitamin D Level Reference Tool

 Both measure the same thing — the concentration of 25-OH vitamin D in blood — but use different scales. ng/mL (nanograms per millilitre) is standard in the US and Canada; nmol/L (nanomoles per litre) is used in the UK, Europe, and Australia.
 To convert: multiply ng/mL by 2.5 to get nmol/L, or divide nmol/L by 2.5 to get ng/mL.
 For example, 30 ng/mL = 75 nmol/L.

-What are the most common causes of low vitamin D?
+What factors are commonly associated with low vitamin D?

-The most frequent causes are limited sun exposure (due to latitude, season, indoor work, darker skin pigmentation, or sunscreen use), low dietary intake, and malabsorption conditions such as coeliac disease, IBD, or bariatric surgery.
-Obesity can lower circulating levels through fat-tissue sequestration.
-Kidney and liver disease impair vitamin D conversion, and certain medications (including some anticonvulsants and glucocorticoids) can increase its breakdown.
+Research suggests the most commonly cited factors include limited sun exposure (due to latitude, season, indoor work, darker skin pigmentation, or sunscreen use), low dietary intake, and malabsorption conditions such as coeliac disease, IBD, or bariatric surgery.
+Studies indicate that body composition can influence circulating levels through fat-tissue sequestration.
+Kidney and liver function may affect vitamin D conversion, and certain medications (including some anticonvulsants and glucocorticoids) may accelerate its breakdown.

-What are the general principles for treating vitamin D deficiency?
+What are the general principles around vitamin D supplementation?

-Treatment depends on severity, underlying cause, and individual circumstances — always guided by a clinician.
-Vitamin D3 (cholecalciferol) supplementation is most common, with loading doses used for severe deficiency.
-Toxicity typically requires sustained levels above 150 ng/mL (375 nmol/L), usually only from very high-dose supplementation (>10,000 IU/day over extended periods).
-The 2024 Endocrine Society guideline update emphasises that routine supplementation in healthy adults without established deficiency is not well supported by current evidence.
+Decisions about supplementation depend on individual context and should always be guided by a qualified healthcare provider.
+Vitamin D3 (cholecalciferol) is the most commonly studied form.
+Research suggests that consensus thresholds typically place a concern threshold around sustained values above 150 ng/mL (375 nmol/L), usually only reached through very high-dose supplementation (>10,000 IU/day over extended periods).
+The 2024 Endocrine Society guideline update notes that evidence does not strongly support routine supplementation in healthy adults without established risk factors.

 Related Health3 Resources